harrycresswell/hc/content/articles/form-data-with-zapier.md

 At times the options can feel limited, like the only way is to pay for a form provider and embed a form into your site.
 Whilst there's nothing wrong with this solution you might want to consider another way, which you have full control over and you don't have to pay for.

 [On this site](https://www.harrycresswell.com/contact/) i'm using [Zapier](https://zapier.com/) to collect form data and send it directly to my email.
-No servers, not databases, no PHP.
-In this article we’ll look at how you can use the same technique to build a simple contact form for your own website, using Zapier's Webhooks to collect data submitted and automatically send it to you in an email.
+No servers, no database, no PHP.
+In this article we’ll look at how you can use the same technique to build a simple contact form for your own website, using Webhooks to collect data submitted and automatically send it to you in an email.

-**If your building a static website with a generator like Jekyll, Hugo, Middleman or even just in vanilla HTML, then this is a great solution to get a form working on your site with minimal fuss.**
+**If you're building a static website with a generator like Jekyll, Hugo, Middleman or even just in vanilla HTML, then this is a great solution to get a form working on your site with minimal fuss.**

 The good news is it's pretty simple to implement and it's free.

 ## Why Zapier

-Zapier is an awesome tool which allows you to connect different apps in order to automate tasks.
+[Zapier](https://zapier.com/) is an awesome tool which allows you to connect different apps in order to automate tasks.
 Using an automation tool like Zapier can save you a ton of time and make boring admin tasks a whole lot more fun.

 Zapier recommends several workflows you can use to integrate different apps, but there’s really no limitation to what you can do with it.
-Your only limitation is what you can think up.
-I think that’s why I like it so much — you can really get creative with what you do with it.
+Your only limitation is what you can think up, so you can get quite creative with what you do with it.

 ### What are Webhooks